stellarshenson/jupyterlab_markdown_switch_tab_scrolling_fix/README.md

 JupyterLab extension that prevents markdown files from scrolling uncontrollably when switching tabs while images load.

+> [!WARNING]
+> This extension is a temporary fix and will be deprecated once JupyterLab core implements proper icon scaling.
+We plan to submit a PR to the main JupyterLab repository to address this issue natively.
+Once accepted and released, this extension will no longer be necessary.

 ## The Problem

 When you switch back to a markdown tab in JupyterLab, images reload and cause the viewport to jump as they render.
 This creates disorienting scroll drift that moves you away from where you were reading.